Skip to main content

 HIS BODY WAS DEPOSITED UNDER THE ALTAR

-Authentic proofs of miracles wrought through his intercession having been made, his body was taken up and solemnly deposited under the altar by St Elphege, his immediate successor, afterwards archbishop of Canterbury, and martyr.
+Authentic proofs of miracles wrought through his intercession having been made, his body was taken up and solemnly deposited under the altar by Saint Elphege, his immediate successor, afterwards archbishop of Canterbury, and martyr.

 Comments